logv/sybil/docs/ABOUT.md

 * support for 3 query types: rollups (aka group by with aggregates), time series (everyone loves time series) and raw sample queries
 * full histograms and outliers can be calculated for any rollup
+* a block by block execution model releases memory to the OS as soon as each block is finished processing, meaning memory stays under control (mostly)
 * it's a command line program, not a server - memory is returned to the OS as soon as each query is done
-* a block by block execution model releases memory to the OS as soon as each block is finished processing, meaning memory stays under control

 features sybil is lacking